ReArquitecto/music-generator/README.md

 - Press Ctrl+Shift+P and type “Python: Select Interpreter.”
 - Choose the interpreter from the .venv directory to ensure VS Code uses your virtual environment for the project.

-If you're running a different IED, you will probably want to look up how to do this for your IED.
-If you don't enable this in your IED or are unable to do so, you'll have to start the environment from the terminal as needed.
+If you're running a different IDE, you will probably want to look up how to do this for your IDE.
+If you don't enable this in your IDE or are unable to do so, you'll have to start the environment from the terminal as needed.

 ## Install Project Dependencies
 In the terminal: